Poland

 Affiliation Fees/Tuition may be covered under certain circumstances.
 They should be specified in the letter issued by the potential host institution.

 Candidates are required to include a letter of affiliation with their application documents.
-Aside from project objectives, the letter should include information on all research expenses (e.g. reagents’ costs).
-Based on that information, the host institution could have these expenses reimbursed upon the completion of the project.
-If that information is not included in the letter, the Commission will not cover the affiliation fees.
+In addition to project objectives, the letter should include information on all research expenses (e.g. the costs of reagents).
+Based on this information, the host institution may be reimbursed for these expenses upon completion of the project.
+If this information is not included in the letter, the Commission will not cover the affiliation fees.

-One-year artistic internship projects are accepted.
+One-year artistic internship projects are also accepted.
 Candidates interested in pursuing an artistic internship are required to include a letter of admission with their application documents.
-Aside from project objectives, the letter should list all fees associated with the program.
+Besides the project objectives, the letter should list all fees associated with the program.
 If that information is not included in the letter, the Commission will not be able to cover the tuition.

 Award Benefits